[Skip to Content]

 The amount you pay (if anything) for voxelotor will depend on your insurance.
 Ask your doctor for more information.
 Some programs may be able to help pay for out-of-pocket costs.

-If your care team recommends voxelotor for you, ask questions.
-Share any concerns.
+If your care team recommends voxelotor for you, talk to them about it.
+Ask questions and share any concerns.
 Talk it over with a parent or an adult you trust.
 Soon you’ll be ready to make a choice you can feel good about.

 Medically reviewed by: Corinna L. Schultz, MD